Parking in Your Neighborhood

 - A description of the vehicle, including the license plate information.

-Call the Parking Complaint Hotline at (360) 487-8653.
-A message can be left for the officer at any time.
+To report improper truck and/or trailer parking: Electronically submit a Parking Complaint Form or call the Parking Complaint Hotline at (360) 487-8653.
 For emergencies after 5 pm weekdays and all weekends, call 911.

 Recreational Vehicle Parking